-Like we mentioned already, federal student loans are almost always the best deal for borrowers who can qualify.
+As we mentioned already, federal student loans are almost always the best deal for borrowers who can qualify.
 Not only do federal loans come with low fixed interest rates, but they come with borrower protections like deferment and forbearance.
-Federal student loans also let you qualify for income-driven repayment plans like Pay As You Earn (PAYE) and Income Based Repayment (IBR) as well as Public Service Loan Forgiveness (PSLF).
+Federal student loans also let you qualify for income-driven repayment plans like Pay As You Earn (PAYE) and Income-Based Repayment (IBR) as well as Public Service Loan Forgiveness (PSLF).

 Compare Multiple Lenders

 If you have exhausted federal student loans and need to take out a private student loan, the best step you can take is to compare loans across multiple lenders.
 Some may be able to offer you a lower interest rate based on your credit score or available cosigner, and some lenders may offer payment plans that meet your needs better.
 If you only want to fill out a loan application once, it can make sense to compare multiple loan offers with a service like Credible.